prometheus/prometheus/docs/disabled_features.md

 [OpenMetrics](https://github.com/OpenObservability/OpenMetrics/blob/main/specification/OpenMetrics.md#exemplars) introduces the ability for scrape targets to add exemplars to certain metrics.
 Exemplars are references to data outside of the MetricSet.
 A common use case are IDs of program traces.

 Exemplar storage is implemented as a fixed size circular buffer that stores exemplars in memory for all series.
 Enabling this feature will enable the storage of exemplars scraped by Prometheus.
 The flag `storage.exemplars.exemplars-limit` can be used to control the size of circular buffer by # of exemplars.
 An exemplar with just a `traceID=<jaeger-trace-id>` uses roughly 100 bytes of memory via the in-memory exemplar storage.

-## Exemplars Over Remote Write

-`--enable-feature=exemplar-remote-write`

-Enabling this feature will allow passing of Exemplar WAL record data to remote write to be sent to remote storage as part of write requests.
-Note that exemplar storage itself must be enabled for exemplars to be scraped and written to the WAL in the first place.
+If the exemplar storage is enabled, we will also append the exemplars to WAL for local persistence (for WAL duration).